vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>ActiveCampaign</h4>

-ActiveCampaign is a powerful platform that combines email marketing, automation, and CRM features to help businesses streamline their marketing efforts.
+<a href="https://www.activecampaign.com/" role="link" target="_blanck">ActiveCampaign</a> is a powerful platform that combines email marketing, automation, and CRM features to help businesses streamline their marketing efforts.
 It’s particularly well-suited for small and medium-sized businesses looking to engage customers through personalized and automated workflows.

 If you’re transitioning from basic email tools to an all-in-one solution, ActiveCampaign offers the flexibility and power to handle complex campaigns with ease.